Individual Therapy

 Individual Therapy Uses

 Individual therapy can help with various concerns, challenges, and barriers.
 It can also help with more general senses of a lack of contentment or malaise.
-Here are some of the more common reasons people come in for individual therapy:
+Here are some of the more common reasons people come in for individual psychotherapy:

 2. Emotional-behavioral concerns: Some emotional concerns include a behavioral component, such as insomnia, compulsions, or panic attacks.
 Individual therapy can address both the emotional and behavioral components.